-Stroudwater Associates, a leading source of strategic, operational, financial, and clinical advisory services for rural and community healthcare, published a white paper providing background on the opioid epidemic and explaining how primary care practices and clinics are an important part of the solution.
+Stroudwater Associates, a leading source of strategic, operational, financial, and clinical advisory services for Rural Healthcare, published a white paper providing background on the opioid epidemic and explaining how primary care practices and clinics are an important part of the solution.

 During the initial onset of the COVID-19 pandemic, quarantines, business closures, and a shift in focus to address the rising number of COVID-19 cases significantly reduced access to behavioral health and opioid management services in many communities.